br4cket/google-drive-downloader/README.md

 # Google Drive Downloader
 This is a simple python script to download files from google drive.
-It works on any platform as long has it has,
+It can be used on any platform as long as it has,
 - Python
 - Python Modules ([`gdown`](https://pypi.org/project/gdown/), [`re`](https://docs.python.org/3/library/re.html))